GSathish/eece211/8-RecursiveTypes.md

 ## Recursive functions

-Before we introduce recursive datatypes -- which have a recursive structure of both data and computation -- let's review recursive computations, which you should already be familiar with.
+Before we introduce recursive datatypes -- which have a recursive structure of both data and computation -- let's review recursive computations.

 A recursive function is defined in terms of *base cases* and *recursive cases*.